 Just remember to press the barre properly and not leave in some strings will low pressure on them.
 Everything else will sound correct once you strum this pressing.

 E7 Ukulele Chord: 2nd Inversion

 For this chord, we will stick only with the root position and two more variations of it.
-We think that these will be enough for you to know since the other variations to it require to go really deep into the fretboard and there might be hard to do it and far away from the spot where most of the chords are played.
+We think that these will be enough for you to know since the other variations to it require going really deep into the fretboard and there might be hard to do it and far away from the spot where most of the chords are played.
 So here is what you will need to do for this final variant: